colinbeales/AzurePipelinesHOL/AzurePipelinesLab7.md

 <img src="images/Lab7_12.png" width="624"/>

-2. On the Create an new release blade we are releasing to our only stage "Dev" and releasing the only build artifact we have so leave all the defaults and click "Create".
+2. On the Create an new release panel we are releasing to our only stage "Dev" and releasing the only build artifact we have so leave all the defaults and click "Create".

 <img src="images/Lab7_13.png" width="624"/>